Bed Bath & Beyond 3Q results miss Street as sales slide 33%

-Bed Bath & Beyond's fiscal third-quarter sales fell 33% as the home goods company works on striking the right balance with its shoppers.
+Bed Bath & Beyond's fiscal third-quarter sales fell 33% as the home goods company struggles to strike the right balance with its shoppers.

 Sales slid to $1.26 billion for the three months ended Nov.
 26 from $1.88 billion a year earlier.
 Sales at stores open at least a year, a key gauge of a retailer's health, dropped 32%.